Rayls DocsRayls Custody API

 Rayls Docs

-Within a Rayls Private Subnet, there are several different user roles that exist.
+Within a Rayls Private Network, there are several different user roles that exist.
 Let's take a look:

-Subnet Participants are transacting institutions that connect their Rayls Privacy Node to a Subnet to exchange tokens of value with other institutions.
+Private Network Participants are transacting institutions that connect their Rayls Privacy Node to a Private Network to exchange tokens of value with other institutions.

-The Governor is the authority of the Private Subnet.
-They install the Subnet and only they have the power to enforce governance within the permissioned network.
+The Operator is the authority of the Private Network.
+They install the Private Network and only they have the power to enforce governance within the permissioned network.

-The Auditor is the regulator of the Private Subnet.
-They have read-only access to the Subnet, are responsible for validating state and transaction proofs, and may have the power to decrypt transaction data from the Subnet Hub.
+The Auditor is the regulator of the Private Network.
+They have read-only access to the Private Network, are responsible for validating state and transaction proofs, and may have the power to decrypt transaction data from the Private Network Hub.

-As Subnet Participants have been covered in detail on the Rayls Privacy Nodes page, let's dive deeper on the Governor and Auditor roles.
+As Private Network Participants have been covered in detail on the Rayls Privacy Nodes page, let's dive deeper on the Operator and Auditor roles.

-A Private Subnet's Governor is empowered to enforce governance rules and make changes to how the Private Subnet operates.
+A Private Network's Operator is empowered to enforce governance rules and make changes to how the Private Network operates.

 🚧

-Note that only the Governor's private key is able to execute updates to the Subnet Governor smart contract.
+Note that only the Operator's private key is able to execute updates to the Private Network Operator smart contract.

-Below is a summary of the governance features available to Governors in Rayls.
+Below is a summary of the governance features available to Operators in Rayls.

 Governance methods